Treatment and Research

 Some exercises help make up for a balance disorder by moving the head and body in certain ways.
-The exercises are developed especially for a patient by a professional who understands the balance system and its relationship with other systems in the body.
+The exercises are developed especially for a patient by a professional (often a physical therapist) who understands the balance system and its relationship with other systems in the body.

 In benign paroxysmal positional vertigo, or BPPV, small calcium particles in the inner ear become displaced, causing dizziness.
-Your doctor or otolaryngologist can treat BPPV by carefully moving the head and torso to dislodge these particles.
+BPPV can often be effectively treated by carefully moving the head and torso to move the displaced calcium particles back to their original position.
 For some people, one session will be all that is needed.
 Others might need to repeat the procedure several times at home to relieve their dizziness.

 Treating Ménière's Disease